sharadregoti/devops-cli/README.md

 A Terminal/Web UI to interact with devops tools & services, intended for devops/platform engineers.

+## Inspiration
+This project is inspired from the following softwares terraform, K9s, Lens.
+- Devops CLI aims to bring the agility (that extensively comes from using keyboard) & speed offered by K9s.
+- Devops CLI aims to bring the extensibility provided by terraform (in form of plugins)
+- Not everything can be done on TUI, Something are better show in a web app like Lens.
+The above 2 things will also be package in a Web UI for better experience.

 ## This project aims to achieve the following:
 - Improve debugging
 - Improve development agility